Kales Vehicle Logo (White) - Leading Semi Trailer Manufacturer

 Symptom Likely Cause Solution

-Handle doesn’t engage fully or kingpin feels loose Improper position of self-locking hook Adjust the set screw on the right side of the fifth wheel:
+Handle doesn’t engage fully Improper position of locking hook Adjust set screw on right side:

 4. Axle & Wheel Assembly Faults